-Stucco is one of the oldest construction materials that receives attention for both positive and negative reasons.
-If you look around the neighborhood, you can notice stucco homes which have attractively seamless walls and subtle colors.
-Stucco homes have both advantages and disadvantages but before discussing about them, we should know what stucco actually is.
-Stucco is the name of a wall coating that carries similar features of plaster.
-In fact the term plaster siding is used as another name for stucco.
-Although stucco application is commonly seen on exterior walls but stucco finishes can be seen on interior walls.
+Stucco is one of the oldest construction materials that receive attention for both positive and negative reasons.
+If you look around the neighbourhood, you can notice stucco homes which have attractively seamless stucco walls and subtle colours.
+Stucco homes have both advantages and disadvantages but before discussing them, we should know what stucco actually is.
+Stucco is the name of a wall coating that carries similar features to plaster.
+In fact, the term plaster siding is used as another name for stucco.
+Although stucco application is commonly seen on stucco walls, in many houses stucco finishes can be seen on interior walls.

-The traditional stucco uses for exterior walls involves upto 4 layers that include dash coat, scratch coat, brown coat and finish coat.
+The traditional stucco uses for exterior walls involves up to 4 layers that include a dash coat, scratch coat, brown coat and finish coat.

 Each stucco coat is formed of the same substances which are

 – Polymers, where increased flexibility is needed

 The amount of each ingredient differs on the basis of the type of coat.
 Sometimes, mineral oxide pigment is also mixed to finish the coat for homes with coloured stucco.
 Synthetic stucco is also available but there are some home improvement professionals who say this particular material has a tendency to accelerate moisture problems.